 Esri Tapestry Segmentation

-Esri Tapestry Segmentation provides detailed summaries of communities across the United States.
-Residential areas are grouped together into smaller, more manageable segments based on shared demographic, socioeconomic, and lifestyle characteristics.
+The Esri Tapestry Segmentation dataset groups residential areas into segments based on shared demographic, socioeconomic, and lifestyle characteristics.
 Neighborhoods with the most similar characteristics are grouped together, and neighborhoods showing divergent characteristics are separated.
 For a broader view of consumer markets, segments are summarized into LifeMode groups and Urbanization groups.
 LifeMode groups share similar demographic characteristics and consumer behavior patterns, while Urbanization groups are based on segments' geographic and physical features.

 Available geographies